-Sunday, June 26—Saturday, July 2, 2016.
-This workshop will be the 45th anniversary of a small gathering in the home of George Kelischek back in 1972.
+Sunday, June 28—Saturday, July 4, 2020.
+Come join us for the 49th annual workshop that began in the home of early music icon George Kelischek.
 Now one of the largest and most popular early music and folk music workshops in the Southeast, Mountain Collegium is held at Western Carolina University in the beautiful Smoky Mountains.
-Registration available Spring 2016.
+Registration available Spring 2020.